Why You Shouldn’t Use CRM Software

 DASHBOARDS will enable you to have an instant visual of your progress by using various metrics.
 Setting metrics and especially Key Performance Indicators (KPIs) is important for any plan to succeed.
 A metric is a numeric value that indicates whether your team/company is reaching its targets.
 KPIs are the metrics, ratios and business indicators which are most valuable and critical for certain goals to be achieved.

 Using different metrics and goals you can create dashboards which reflect the status and progress of the whole sales team and/or personal dashboards for each team member.
 Add your KPIs and other metrics, a quick view of your calendar, tasks and meetings, set personal and team goals and see the real-time status.

-REPORTS allow you to easily analyse data to make better business decisions.
-Getting a complete overview of the visual sales pipeline or assessing the time allocation from work reports can make your and your team’s everyday work much more productive.
-As all processes are standardised and data entries unified in the system, it is easy to filter, combine, and analyse necessary information.
+REPORTS allow you to easily analyze data to make better business decisions.
+Getting a complete overview of the visual sales pipeline or assessing the time allocation from work reports can make your team’s everyday work much more productive.
+As all processes are standardized and data entries unified in the system, it is easy to filter, combine, and analyze the necessary information.

 A SHIFT TO END-TO-END WORK MANAGEMENT SOFTWARE